Invesco Mortgage Capital (NYSE:IVR) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Invesco Mortgage Capital (NYSE:IVR) from a hold rating to a buy rating in a research note published on Saturday morning, Zacks.com reports.
-Zacks Investment Research currently has $3.25 price objective on the real estate investment trust’s stock.
+Zacks Investment Research upgraded shares of Invesco Mortgage Capital (NYSE:IVR) from a hold rating to a buy rating in a research note released on Friday, Zacks.com reports.
+They currently have $3.50 price target on the real estate investment trust’s stock.

 According to Zacks, “Invesco Mortgage Capital Inc. is a real estate investment trust that focuses on financing and managing residential and commercial mortgage-backed securities and mortgage loans.
 Invesco Mortgage Capital Inc. is externally managed and advised by Invesco Institutional (N.A.), Inc., a subsidiary of Invesco Ltd., a leading independent global investment management company.
 The company’s objective is to provide attractive risk-adjusted returns to its investors over the long term, primarily through dividends and secondarily through capital appreciation. “

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, October 26th.
-Investors of record on Tuesday, October 12th were paid a $0.09 dividend.
-This represents a $0.36 dividend on an annualized basis and a yield of 11.76%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, October 26th.
+Investors of record on Tuesday, October 12th were given a dividend of $0.09 per share.
 The ex-dividend date was Friday, October 8th.
-Invesco Mortgage Capital’s dividend payout ratio is 109.09%.
+This represents a $0.36 annualized dividend and a yield of 11.88%.
+Invesco Mortgage Capital’s dividend payout ratio is presently 109.09%.

 Invesco Mortgage Capital, Inc is a holding company, which engages in investing, financing and managing residential and commercial mortgage-backed securities and mortgage loans.
 The firm primarily invests in the following: residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), non-agency RMBS, non-agency CMBS, credit risk transfer securities that are unsecured obligations issued by government-sponsored enterprises, residential and commercial mortgage loans, and other real estate-related financing arrangements.